 If you have been exercising consistently, start at week 8 or the week that best matches your current routine.
 Aim to gradually progress to 45 minutes of vigorous exercise for 6 days per week.
 For a fitness boost, try short bursts of hard effort (interval training) during 2 workouts per week (not on consecutive days).

-#2 Choose a variety of exercises and physical activities that fit in your lifestyle.
+#2 Choose workouts & activities that fit your lifestyle.

 For example, activities like vigorous cleaning, gardening, or playing with pets and children will fit well into a beginner's routine.
 Even as you become more fit you can continue to include these kinds of activities in your free workout plans.
 Just spend extra time doing them, as shown on the chart above.